Palacios Independent School District

 Palacios Independent School District is a public school district based in Palacios, Texas (USA).
 The district is located south of Bay City, Texas.

 Located in southwestern Matagorda County, a small portion of the district extends into southeastern Jackson County.
+The District covers 718 square miles(1859Km).
 The district serves Palacios and several unincorporated areas, including Collegeport in Matagorda County.

 PISD's rival is Tidehaven Independent School District.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.